aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/020_linux_stress/_index.md

 We will use the linux `top` system command to observe the increased CPU load.
 To do this we now need to connect to our EC2 Instance so we can observe the CPU being stressed.
 Head over to the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home?#Instances:instanceState=running).

-1. Once at the EC2 Console lets select our instance named `LinuxCpuStressTest` and click on the **Connect** button.
+1. Once at the EC2 Console lets select our instance named `FisLinuxCpuStress` and click on the **Connect** button.

 {{< img "SelectConnect.png" "Select Instance" >}}